A concept of two genders not only limits ourselves but may be at the root of environmental destruction.

 When we are forced into a box of identity that does not truly fit who we are, or how we identify ourselves, then we have difficulty knowing our body and mind and the connection between them.
 It is hard to be in touch with yourself on a deeper level of complexity and know who you really are.
 When you don’t know, or aren’t in touch with yourself, your focus becomes misdirected.
 When we force others into these boxes of identity that do not match the person’s true identity, we are not respecting the diversity of human possibility.
 That misdirected focus naturally leads to division and separatism.

 By focusing on the positive development of the individual mind/body connection, and allowing the individual to determine their own identity within society, the self can be more authentically realized and the focus becomes more positive.
-This in turn fosters cohesion and cooperation within society, and can develop on a broader scale to the point where we’re able to visualize a global community of all diverse forms of life, not just human.
-This focus and acceptance of diversity leads to community cohesion, and this type of cohesion will more easily embrace the planetary community connection of life as a web of interconnectivity that requires the honoring of diversity in all possibilities of life.
+This, in turn, fosters cohesion and cooperation within society and can develop on a broader scale to the point where we’re able to visualize a global community of all diverse forms of life, not just human.
+This focus and acceptance of diversity lead to community cohesion, and this type of cohesion will more easily embrace the planetary community connection of life as a web of interconnectivity that requires the honoring of diversity in all possibilities of life.
 By narrowing our boxes of description, we narrow the focus not only on ourselves but also on our potential as a community of diverse life.

 Even when we look at how binary gender cultures try to adopt the concepts of multiple genders we can see that the concept is not truly understood.
 One of the first things that comes to mind is terminology and word choice.
 We can create a lot of confusion and misunderstanding when we don’t look at the language we use carefully.
-Words are complex; they can have literal, figurative, idiomatic, sub textual and semiotic meanings for the individual, group or culture.
+Words are complex; they can have literal, figurative, idiomatic, subtextual and semiotic meanings for the individual, group or culture.
 When we analyze the term ‘transgender,’ we can see an underlying prejudice.
 The prefix ‘trans’ has three primary common meanings: Across/on the other side, beyond-through, Change-transfer.

 Add to this the common definition of gender being bound in the binary male/female model; we can begin to see the ambiguity of meaning.
 When faced with the word ‘transgender’ the majority of people take the third meaning of the prefix ‘trans’; change, while a minority might take the first or second meanings.
 In reality, neither of these are really in line with the concept of multiple genders.
 Trans as change still forces us into the binary boxes, man or woman, the change being from one gender box to the other.
 Whereas across or beyond as the meaning of the prefix places transgender outside of the binary gender boxes.

-In tribal cultures that recognize multiple genders there is no change, no dwelling beyond.
+In tribal cultures that recognize multiple genders, there is no change, no dwelling beyond.
 There are just multiple genders with their own identity and words to refer to them.
 The Bugis culture’s five genders all have distinctive names.
 Along with the male and female gender identities, the Bugis also recognize:

 These other gendered individuals do not “transition” like most Western ‘transgender’ people, they are simply accepted by the society as they were born.
 This concept is not restricted to the Bugis.
 Most indigenous cultures of the Americas, India, Pacific Islands, Africa and Southeast Asia also recognize the larger diversity of gender among humans.